ethereum/devp2p/caps/eth.md

 - Proof: Proof is a cell-specific data used during the inclusion verification of associated cell.

 - Versioned hash (`vhash`): Versioned hash is the identifier for a blob, which is calculated taking the hash of the blob's commitment, prefixed with a version byte.
-Peers can specify which blob's cells they want to request.

-Note that cells are not sent with the transaction itself but are exchanged separately between peers.
+Note that blobs are not sent directly with the transaction but are exchanged in the form of cells separately between peers.

 ### Cell Exchange